RodrigoSMarques/flutter_branch_sdk/README.md

 #### Get Reward Balance
 Reward balances change randomly on the backend when certain actions are taken (defined by your rules), so you'll need to make call to retrieve the balance.
 Here is the syntax:

+***optional parameter***: bucket - value containing the name of the referral bucket to attempt to redeem credits from

 ```dart
 BranchResponse response =
     await FlutterBranchSdk.loadRewards();